Racing car movies: 10 unmissable titles for those who love cars and engines

 The external aspect

-The Villa of Monza has the characteristic U shape , typical of the royal palaces of the 1700s.
+The Villa of Monza has the characteristic U-shape , typical of the royal palaces of the 18th century.
 The style of the facade is linear and essential and has simple decorations , which give it an elegant but rigorous aspect , without colonnades or gables.
 The choice was not only dictated by stylistic needs but also by precise political choices of the Austrian court.
-Italy, in fact, was an occupied territory and the Habsburg emperors did not want to give the idea of flaunting arrogant wealth to their subjects.
+Italy, in fact, was an occupied territory and the Habsburg emperors did not want to give the impression of flaunting their overbearing wealth to their subjects.

 Interiors

-The first floor of the Royal Villa is occupied by the reception rooms, the party rooms and the one used for lunches.
+The first floor of the Royal Villa is occupied by the reception rooms, the ballrooms and the room used for lunches.
 The second floor , on the other hand, is dedicated to the bedrooms of gifts and guests.
 The different halls and rooms (a total of 740 , for a total area of over 22,000 square meters) are decorated with gilded stuccoes, paintings and frescoes.
-Unfortunately, the troubled final phase of use of the Royal Palace of Monza by the Savoy has meant that the palace is now practically emptied of the original furnishings , which were of absolute value.
+Unfortunately, the tormented final phase of use of the Royal Palace of Monza by the Savoy family meant that the palace is today practically emptied of its original furnishings , which were of absolute value.

 The gardens

-The Gardens of the Royal Villa of Monza represent one of the main attractions.
+The Gardens of the Royal Villa of Monza are one of its main attractions.
 They extend over an area of about 40 hectares and are organized in the English style .
 The apparent spontaneity of the arrangement and vegetation is instead the result of precise and measured choices by Piermarini.
-Inside the Gardens, you can appreciate numerous characteristic elements and glimpses, such as the pond , the classic temple , the rock garden and the Antro di Polyphemus .
+Inside the Gardens, you can appreciate numerous characteristic elements and views, such as the lake , the classical temple , the rock garden and the Cave of Polyphemus .

 Also discover the Monza Park, which surrounds the Royal Villa